 - Learn from history and previous situations.
 Reviewing how previous situations were handled reduces the risks of making daft mistakes: not many things are fundamentally new in this world, despite how unique you believe your situation to be.
 Also history is a superb store of already invented wheels, which can often save you the time and agonies of trying unsuccessfully to invent a new one.

 - Get the facts from all possible perspectives.
-Often a challenging issue offers three main options: (a) your instinctive or personal view; (b) a main alternative option; and (c) the commonly under-estimated ever-available third main option of doing nothing.
+Often a challenging issue offers three main options: (a) your instinctive or personal view, (b) a main alternative option and (c) the commonly under-estimated ever-available third main option of doing nothing.
 Doing nothing in times of real emergency can be disastrous, but for a very large number of situations doing nothing is the only truly wise way.
-Doing nothing is not weakness or procrastination if it done in the right way for the right reasons.
+Doing nothing is not a weakness or procrastination if done in the right way for the right reasons.

 - Understand the long-term consequences.
 Model or brainstorm the 'what if' scenarios.
 Again look at previous examples and history.

 - Check the law.
 In whatever territories are affected by the decision.
 But do not base your decision wholly on the law.
-See the ethics and law notes.
+See the ethics and law notes above.

 - Consider cause and effect in the deepest possible sense.
 Life and all that surrounds it is one huge interconnected system.
 If you are making big decisions - or even apparently little fleeting decisions within a potentially big and sensitive environment - these decisions will affect many people and aspects of life, now and especially into the future.

-- Resist the delusion and arrogance that power and authority tends to foster.
+- Resist the delusion and arrogance that power and authority tend to foster.
 This is especially important to guard against if you live and work in a protected, insulated or isolated situation, as many large scale leaders and decision-makers tend to do.
 Being a leader for a long time, or for any duration in a culture of arrogance, privilege and advantage, provides great nourishment for personal delusion.
 Many unethical decisions are borne of arrogance and delusion.
-Guard against becoming so dangerous.

 - Beware of justifying decisions according to religious faith.
-There is nothing wrong with having a religious faith, but there are various risks in leaning too heavily on a god or faith when making serious decisions.
-See the ethics and religion notes.
+There is nothing wrong with having religious faith, but there are various risks in leaning too heavily on a god or faith when making serious decisions.
+See the ethics and religion notes above.

 - Aim for solutions and harmony, objectivity and detachment.
 Facilitate rather than influence.
 Help, don't sell.
 Diffuse situations - find common ground - don't polarise or inflame.
 Whenever you see a big swell of expectation looming (among your immediate team, not those affected by your decision) which is borderline ethical/unethical, remember the ever-available third option to decide clearly and firmly to do nothing, in the right way for the right reason.
 The best ethical decisions are usually decided by people who are most affected by them, rather than by leaders who don't trust the people.